Sound level meter: Short L_{eq}

-An important variant of overall L_{AT} is "short L_{eq}" where very short L_{eq} values are taken in succession, say at 1/8 second intervals, each being stored in a digital memory.
+A variant of overall L_{AT} is "short L_{eq}" where very short L_{eq} values are taken in succession, say at 1/8 second intervals, each being stored in a digital memory.
 These data elements can either be transmitted to another unit or be recovered from the memory and re-constituted into almost any conventional metric long after the data has been acquired.
 This can be done using either dedicated programs or standard spreadsheets.
 Short L_{eq} has the advantage that as regulations change, old data can be re-processed to check if a new regulation is met.
 It also permits data to be converted from one metric to another in some cases.
 Today almost all fixed airport noise monitoring systems, which are in concept just complex sound level meters, use short L_{eq} as their metric, as a steady stream of the digital one second L_{eq} values can be transmitted via telephone lines or the Internet to a central display and processing unit.
-Short L_{eq} is a feature of most commercial integrating sound level meters—although some manufacturers give it many different names.
+Short L_{eq} is a feature of most commercial integrating sound level meters—although some manufacturers give it different names.

-Short L_{eq} is a very valuable method for acoustic data storage; initially, a concept of the French Government's Laboratoire National d'Essais (ref 1), it has now become the most common method of storing and displaying a true time history of the noise in professional commercial sound level meters.
-The alternative method, which is to generate a time history by storing and displaying samples of the exponential sound level, displays too many artifacts of the sound level meter to be as valuable and such sampled data cannot be readily combined to form an overall set of data.
+Initially, L_{eq} was a concept of the French Government's Laboratoire National d'Essais (ref 1), it has now become the most common method of storing and displaying a true time history of the noise in professional commercial sound level meters.
+The alternative method, which is to generate a time history by storing and displaying samples of the exponential sound level, displays artifacts of the sound level meter, and such sampled data cannot be readily combined to form an overall set of data.

 Until 2003 there were separate standards for exponential and linear integrating sound level meters, (IEC 60651 and IEC 60804—both now withdrawn), but since then the combined standard IEC 61672 has described both types of meter.
 For short L_{eq} to be valuable the manufacturer must ensure that each separate L_{eq} element fully complies with IEC 61672.